 We do not have any manufacturing facilities and do not expect to independently manufacture our product candidates for research and preclinical and clinical testing.
-We currently rely, and expect to rely, on third parties to manufacture and supply drug products for our AKB-6548 clinical trials, and we expect to continue to rely on third parties for the manufacture of clinical and commercial quantities of our product candidates.
+We currently rely, and expect to continue to rely, on third parties to manufacture and supply drug products for our AKB-6548 clinical trials, and we expect to rely on third parties for the manufacture of clinical and commercial quantities of our product candidates.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.

-Many of these third parties may terminate their engagement with us at any time.
-We believe we have sufficient drug product to complete our ongoing Phase 2b trial of AKB-6548.
+Also, these third parties may terminate their engagement with us.
+We believe we have sufficient drug product to complete our ongoing Phase 2 study of AKB-6548.
 On February 28, 2014, we entered into an agreement with Evonik Corporation, or Evonik, for the manufacturing of the drug substance for the Phase 3 development program of AKB-6548.
-If Evonik cannot perform as agreed, we may be required to find replacement manufacturers.
+If Evonik cannot perform as agreed or terminates their engagement with us, we may be required to find replacement manufacturers.
 We may incur significant delays and added costs in identifying, qualifying and contracting with any such replacement, as well as producing the drug substance.
-We do not currently have arrangements in place for the manufacture of finished drug product for the Phase 3 development program.
-Although we believe that there are several potential manufacturers who could manufacture our drug product, we may incur significant delays and added costs in identifying, qualifying, and contracting with any such manufacturer.
+Also if we choose to engage a second source for the Phase 3 development program.
+Although we believe that there are several other manufacturers who also could manufacture our drug product if our current drug product manufacturer cannot perform as agreed or terminates their engagement with us, we may incur significant delays and added costs in identifying, qualifying, and contracting with another manufacture.
 In addition, we have to enter into technical transfer agreements and share our know-how with such third-party manufacturers, which can be time-consuming and may result in delays.
 These delays could result in a suspension of our clinical trials or, if AKB-6548 is approved and marketed, a failure to satisfy patient demand.